phac-nml/irida/doc/user/user/pipelines/index.md

 Running a pipeline
 ------------------

-After selecting a pipeline, you will be sent to the pipeline specific launch page where you can modify the pipeline's general information, parameters, reference file, and have a final look at the files that are goig to be used.
+After selecting a pipeline, you will be sent to the pipeline specific launch page where you can modify the pipeline's general information, parameters, reference file, and have a final look at the files that are going to be used.

 1. General Details:
    ![General Details](images/general-details.png)
-    * Pipeline Name: A custom pipeline name can be entered allowing you to easily identify the specific analysis at a later data.
-By default, the name is given the pipeline name followed by the data run (e.g. SNVPhyl__2-15-2021).
+    * Pipeline Name: A custom pipeline name can be entered allowing you to easily identify the specific analysis at a later date.
+By default, the name is given the pipeline name followed by the date run (e.g. SNVPhyl__2-15-2021).
     * Pipeline Description: Any custom text can be entered here.
     * Email Pipeline Results: There are three options:
         1. No email: don't send any emails about the pipeline outcome (default)